 Silver Girl by Elin Hilderbrand

-Again, all of her books are must-reads as far as I’m concerned.
+Again, all of her books are must-reads as far as I’m concerned (check out my suggested reading order for Elin Hilderbrand).
 Picking one is like choosing a favorite child — or at least I believe that’s what it would be like if I had children.
 However, if forced to choose (which, let’s face it, I’ve brought on myself), I would pick Silver Girl.
 The reasons are personal, as I was a practicing attorney whose work focused on finance when this book was released in 2011.
 Having had my own life negatively impacted by the financial crisis, this book was compelling because it felt so real and was so in tune with the world around me at the time.

 Meredith Martin Delinn has lost everything thanks to her husband who has cheated rich investors out of billions.
 She takes off to Nantucket to spend the summer with her childhood best friend Connie to try and make sense of it all.
 Things get complicated when Connie’s brother — Meredith’s high school flame — shows up in town, forcing a comparison between what she has and what could have been.
 If you’ve followed me long, you know I love a good second chance romance, so it was fun to see that possibility pop up in Hilderbrand’s trademark women’s fiction.